Ze-Veiga98/Elab/README.md

 The core objective of this project is to develop a web-based interface capable of the IPFN's teams can control and perform the experiment.

 # Back-end
+Temperature calibration
+ 1. run the getTemperature-calibration-measurement.ino
+ 2. paste to getTemperature-calibration_demo.ino and run the calibration.
+ 3. run getTemperature.ino to read the temperature.

 # Front-end